 Eileen enjoys good food, good wine, and great conversation.
 She feels very strongly about supporting local farmers and eating locally and sustainably.
 Eileen lives in Fairfield with her husband, three daughters, two dogs, and a whole lot of chaos.

 APRIL GUILBAULT is a graphic artist and illustrator turned freelance writer and blogger.
 After studying Communication Design at Syracuse University, she went on to work at NBC in Chicago and New York as a graphic designer on such shows as NBC Nightly News and The Rosie O’Donnell Show, which earned her several Emmy awards.
 These days she focuses on a new-to-her variety of creativity…words and writing.
 Her blog www.DailyFrosting.com is a daily pursuit covering all aspects of enhancing one’s life, namely focusing on the little things that make it worthwhile.
 Humor, recipes and observances rule the day.
-She is currently also a contributing writer to the FC Beat magazine.
+She is currently also a contributing writer to CTBites.com, FC Beat magazine and The Cupboard Magazine.